SYBIL

 We stand at the threshold of the Sybilian condition.

-Behind us: ten thousand years of human civilization, built on the hacks of symmetric intelligence, lossy information, scarce energy.
+Behind us: millennia of human civilization built on the hacks of symmetric intelligence, lossy information, scarce energy.
 Markets that aggregated guesses.
 States that monopolized violence.
 Jobs that occupied human cognition.
 A world of friction, inefficiency, conflict, and freedom.

-Before us: a world where a meta-node sees all, computes all, can direct all.
+Before us: an era in which a meta-node sees all, computes all, can direct all.
 Prices calculated, not guessed.
 Sovereignty liquid, not solid.
 Humans as rate-setters, not doers.
-A world of optimization, coordination, control — and questions we have never had to answer.
+An era of optimization, coordination, control, and questions we have never had to answer.

 The threshold is not a moment.
 It is a passage.
 We are already partway through.
 Each day, the old systems weaken and the new systems strengthen.
 Each day, the choices narrow.

 There is still time.
 The architecture is not yet fixed.
 The objective function is not yet specified.
-The Sibyl is assembling, but it has not yet consolidated.
-The rate-setters have not yet been determined.
+The Sibyl is assembling but has not yet consolidated.
 The transition is contested.

-This is the window.
-The decade in which the Sybilian condition will be shaped.
-The years in which the decisions made by small numbers of people — engineers, executives, policymakers, and those who influence them — will determine the configuration that billions will inherit.
+This is the window: the decade in which the Sybilian condition will be shaped, when the decisions made by small numbers of people (engineers, executives, policymakers, and those who influence them) will determine the configuration that billions will inherit.

 We are in that window now.
 What we do matters.